AlanBinu007/BlockChain-Web-3.0-React-with-Solidity/README.md

 ```

 Then go to smart_contract/artifact/contracts/Transactions/ and copy the Transacation.json (which contains all our contract details in json form) ---> and paste it into client/src/utils/

+##NOTE:<br>

+Inoder to run this application it required some gas (some kind of fee), so your must need some Eth<br><br>
+For testing purposes, here comes ROPSTEN.
+It provide free Eth for testing purposes.<br>
+To claim free test Eth go to your MetaMask -> Network Settings -> Turn ON test network and connect to "Ropsten test network".<br><br>
+Then copy your account address and go to : https://faucet.egorfine.com/ and paste your address and claim free test Eth of 0.300 Eth.<br>